Crywank: History

-On May 1st 2020, Crywank released their seventh album entitled Fist Me 'Til Your Hand Comes Out My Mouth.
+In 2020, Crywank released their seventh album entitled Fist Me 'Til Your Hand Comes Out My Mouth on May 1.
 It is the only one of their albums to include drummer Dan Watson on lead vocals for various tracks on the album, and the band describes it as "probably [their] weirdest [album]".
 The album contains themes of "the importance of self-reflection and also of silliness", "how the band has affected [their] friendship / how [their] friendship has affected the band", and reflection upon the impact of their work.

-On August 28th 2021, despite previously announcing that Fist Me 'Til Your Hand Comes Out My Mouth would be their final album, Crywank announced their eighth studio album Just Popping In to Say Hi would be released on September 13th of that same year, after Clayton was involved in a housefire earlier that month.
+In 2021, despite previously announcing that Fist Me 'Til Your Hand Comes Out My Mouth would be their final album, Crywank announced their eighth studio album Just Popping In to Say Hi would be released on September 13 of that same year, after Clayton was involved in a housefire earlier that month.

 In March 2022 Crywank ended their hiatus and continued their postponed farewell world tour, doing shows around Canada with COMMUTED, Guard Petal and Jordaan Mason.
-In August 2022 Crywank and Chastity fulfilled their postponed two month Co- headline tour of the USA.
+In August 2022 Crywank and Chastity fulfilled their postponed two month co-headline tour of the US.